Property Tax Appeal Process FAQs

 Cities and other taxing entities may also offer over-65 exemptions.
 While school districts must provide tax ceilings, other jurisdictions may choose to do so.
 It's crucial to consult with local tax authorities for specifics.

-While there's no limit on market value, the assessed value increase for qualifying properties is capped at 20% from 2023.
-The value notice from the appraisal district should indicate if the cap applies, though it may not be explicitly referred to as the "Circuit Breaker."
+While there's no limit on market value, the assessed value increase for qualifying properties is capped at 20% from the prior year's value.
+The value notice from the appraisal district should indicate if the cap applies, though it may not be explicitly referred to as the "Circuit Breaker," "Circuit Breaker tax credit" or "Circuit Breaker limitation".

 Disclaimer